Joe Valerio: Post-football career

 Valerio retired after the 1996 season and began working in the insurance industry by serving as a Regional Operations Officer at Willis North America, Inc. He then served as the Managing Director for Wells Fargo Insurance Services in Philadelphia.
 Then in 2011, he began to work at TD Insurance/USI Insurance Services, as the Senior Vice President of Regional Sales Manager for the Mid-Atlantic Region.
 In June 2013, he joined Lyons Companies as the Vice President of Business Development.

 He also served as an assistant football coach at Garnet Valley High School in Glen Mills, Pennsylvania.

 Personal life

+Valerio appeared as a contestant on The Price Is Right on April 18, 1995, where he told Bob Barker he played for the Chiefs.

 As of 2011, Valerio was married to his wife Jennifer, and had triplet daughters.